marcusanthonylorenzo/VOTracker/README.md

 | Open Git Bash or Terminal and type: `cd desktop`
 | Next, clone `[https://github.com/marcusanthonylorenzo/](https://github.com/marcusanthonylorenzo/VOTracker)`
 | Once completed, open this new directory in your text editor
-| To run, in your terminal type `dotnet build`, enter, then type `dotnet watch run`, enter.
+| To run, in your terminal type `cd VOTracker.Solution/VOTracker`.
+| Next, type `dotnet build`, press enter, then type `dotnet watch run`, enter.
 | View on LocalHost:5000 or 5001